 - These new static lists will now exist in addition to the original dynamic list that was split.

-- Professional Edition accounts can have up to 50 of these active at once, while Enterprise and Ultimate Edition accounts do not have a limit.
+- Standard Edition accounts can have up to 50 of these active at once, while Pro and Ultimate Edition accounts do not have a limit.